 The two main methods used to diagnose brain damage, are head scans and psychometric testing, which are used to examine various different aspects of the brain’s performance.
 People will be affected in different ways following a brain injury, depending on the severity of the injury.

 Minor head injury

 A minor head or brain injury seldom results in permanent damage.
-Sort-term problems may include headache, dizziness, sensitivity to noise or light, ringing in the ears, blurred or double vision, restlessness, insomnia, reduced concentration, poor memory, tiredness, irritability, anxiety and depression.
-A head injury may also cause temporary emotional difficulties.
+Short-term problems may include headaches, dizziness, sensitivity to noise or light, ringing in the ears, blurred or double vision, restlessness, insomnia, reduced concentration, poor memory, tiredness, irritability, anxiety and depression.
+A head injury may also cause emotional difficulties or issues in executive functioning.